|

 company came under new ownership in 1999 it re-engineered the

-First Texas Products, located in El Paso, Texas, are manufactures Bounty
+First Texas Products, located in El Paso, Texas, are manufactures Bounty Hunter and other metal detectors, including Teknetics and have recently

-called the Fisher F75.
-The T2
+called the Fisher F75 based on the T2 platform.

 designers claim their machine is a new high-performance multi-purpose professional grade